bloominstituteoftechnology/The-C-Programming-Language/README.md

 C was once called a "higher level programming language", meaning that it has been abstracted far enough away from hardware to enable rapid development.
 Today, C is the "lowest level programming language" used in common development, though there are still a great number of ASM developers who are writing operating system drivers, graphics card libraries, and custom hardware.
 Languages other than C are considered to be higher level, meaning they provide more abstraction and increased developer productivity as a result of easy to use libraries, in exchange for pure processing efficiency.

+# A simple C program

+# Important C specifics

+"Stack" objects are those that you create inside of a function, like `struct node newNode;` `newNode.value = 5;` These objects only live as long as the function they were created in lives (their stack frame).

+"Heap" objects are those that you create with malloc `struct node* newNode = malloc(sizeof(struct node)); newNode->value = 5;` Heap objects live forever, until you free them.
+If you don't free them with `free(newNode)` then your program has a memory leak and will eventually crash (if it is long-running).

+It is the most important aspect of C, and takes a lot of practice to get quick with it.

 # C build process

 C is a compiled language.
 This means that the syntax and tokens that you write in your .c file are converted from the "higher level language" of C directly into machine language, and are loaded into and executed deterministically by the CPU.
 C is more than compiled, however; C programs are built in a series of steps: